Quartermaster General of the United States Army: 19th century

 Fifteen officers held the office of quartermaster general in the United States Army in the nineteenth century.
 The first, John Wilkins Jr., was a major general.
 Two colonels, James Mullany and George Gibson, jointly held the office between April 29, 1816, and April 14, 1818.
 On May 8, 1818, Thomas Jessup became the Quartermaster General, and he remained in the position until 1860.
 As a combat veteran, Jessup understood the importance of support to front line soldiers and instituted many enduring practices and policies.
 Because of his reforms, historians often call Jessup the "father of the Quartermaster Corps".
 From 1860 to the end of the century, the quartermaster general office was held by officers who served in the American Civil War.

 Brigadier General Joseph E. Johnston held the position from June 28, 1860, until his resignation on April 22, 1861.
 Johnston was appointed a full general in the Confederate States Army on August 31, 1861.
 Adhering to the ideology of states' rights, quartermasters of each Confederate state exercised considerable autonomy from their national quartermaster general.
 Within their jurisdictions, these Confederate officers exercised powers equivalent to the Union quartermaster general.
 Georgia quartermaster general Ira Roe Foster is, perhaps, the best example of a Confederate quartermaster exercising considerable power over both production and supply within his state.
 Brigadier General Montgomery C. Meigs succeeded Johnston on May 15, 1861.
 Meigs was born in Augusta, Georgia but his family was from Philadelphia and he adhered to the Union during the Civil War.
 Meigs served throughout the war and retired on February 6, 1882.
-Contemporaries such as U.S. Secretary of State William H. Seward and many historians have given Meigs's work in keeping the Union Army adequately and timely supplied considerable credit for the Union victory.
+Contemporaries such as Secretary of State William H. Seward and many historians have given Meigs's work in keeping the Union Army adequately and timely supplied considerable credit for the Union victory.